oscarzhou/gentls/README.md

-# Instruction
+# Introduction

-A docker image used to generate self-signed CA, Server and Client Certificates.
+A docker image used to generate self-signed mTLS CA, Server and Client Certificates.

 ## Supported platforms